 What Constitutes Child Pornography?

 If you are accused of committing a child pornography-related offense in California, you can face charges under any of the criminal statutes mentioned above.
 While these child pornography laws may seem relatively simple and straightforward, there are important elements of each statute that must be fully understood if you hope to mount a compelling defense and beat the charges.
 For instance, if you are facing charges for child pornography in California, you may have questions about what constitutes “child pornography” and what it means to “knowingly” possess, send or produce it.
 A California criminal defense attorney with experience handling child pornography cases understands the specific elements of each state law and knows what it takes to beat the charges.
-When you hire our criminal defense attorneys at Sevens Legal, APC, we will ensure that you understand the charges against you and do everything in our power to keep the prosecution from meeting its requisite burden of proof.
+When you hire our criminal defense attorneys at Sevens Legal Criminal Lawyers, we will ensure that you understand the charges against you and do everything in our power to keep the prosecution from meeting its requisite burden of proof.